Delta-Charlie-DEV/A320FENIX_AIRMANAGER/README.md

 Here's how we'll make those data available to air manager (or any other software able to read LVAR variables) :

-- download PilotsDeck_FNX tool by Fragtality : https://github.com/Fragtality/PilotsDeck_FNX and unzip to the folder of your choice
+- download FenixQuartz (former PilotsDeck_FNX) by Fragtality : https://github.com/Fragtality/FenixQuartz and unzip to the folder of your choice

 - install FSUIPC latest version (7.3.16 or newer) (for example to c:\fsuipc)